USBGuard/usbguard/README.md

     $ make
     $ sudo make install

+The testsuite can be run by executing:

+    $ make check

 If you want to compile the sources in a cloned repository, there are additional step required:

     $ git submodule init